my-first-pr/hacktoberfest-2018/README.md

 ### Gaurav Umrani

 - I am Software enginner and student
-- Working on javascript technologies
-- can code in Angular/React
-- can code in NodeJS, ExpressJS, KoaJS
+- Working on javascript technologies and can code in Angular/React, NodeJS, ExpressJS, KoaJS

 ### G Basra